venuswku/panel/README.md

 - Make sure your Anaconda environment is activated by running `conda activate mypanelintro` in your terminal.
 - Run the command `jupyter notebook` in your terminal.
 - Open the `app.ipynb` file when a webpage with the URL http://localhost:8888/tree appears.
+  - Directly running `jupyter notebook app.ipynb` will skip this step of selecting a notebook to open.
 - Run all the notebook cells from top to bottom.
 The Panel app will be outputted after the last cell is run.
 - Reload the [`app.ipynb` webpage](http://localhost:8888/notebooks/app.ipynb) when you want to see your new changes.